- 1 Carotid Arteries

-The right and left vertebral arteries arise from the subclavian arteries, medial to the anterior scalene muscle.
-They then ascend up the posterior side of the neck, through holes in the transverse processes of the cervical vertebrae, known as foramen transversarium.
+The vertebral arteries are paired vessels which arise from the subclavian arteries, just medial to the anterior scalenes.
+They ascend the posterior aspect of the neck, passing through holes in the transverse processes of the cervical vertebrae (known as foramen transversarium).

-The vertebral arteries enter the cranial cavity via the foramen magnum, and converge.
-They then give rise to the basilar arteries, which supply the brain.
-The vertebral arteries supply no branches to the neck, or extra-cranial structures.
+The vertebral arteries enter the cranium via the foramen magnum and converge to form the basilar artery – which continues to supply the brain.
+The vertebral arteries do not supply any branches to the neck or other extra-cranial structures.

 Other Arteries of the Neck